barotto/libRocketDoc/pages/python_manual/api_reference.md

 >* rocket.logtype.debug

 contexts
->A dictionary of the active libRocket contexts.
+>A dictionary of the active {{page.lib_name}} contexts.
 It can be indexed by string (in which case the context with the matching name is returned), or number (in which case the nth context is returned).
 The number of contexts can be queried with the len operator.

 ### Basic Types